-Signature of Person Filing this Report: (Note: Reports may be made anonymously, but solely on the b no disciplinary action will be tal basis of an anonymous report.) ken aga Date: uinst an alleged harasser
+Signature of Person Filing this Report: Date: (Note: Reports may be made anonymously, but no disciplinary action will be taken against an alleged harasser solely on the basis of an anonymous report.)
+Form Given to: Position: Date: Signature: Date Received: INVESTIGATION Investigator(s): Position(s): Interviews: Date: Name: Date: □ Interviewed target Date: Interviewed witnesses Name: Date: Name: Any prior documented incidents by the aggressor? \Box Yes \Box No If yes, have incidents involved same target or target group previously? □Yes \square No Any previous incidents with findings of BULLYING, RETALIATION?

-Form Given to:

-Position: Date:

-Signature: Date Received: -

-IN VESTIGATION

-Investigator(s): Position(s):

-Interviews:

-□ Interviewed aggressor Name: Date:

-□ Interviewed target Name: Date:

-□ Interviewed witnesses Name: Date:

-Name: Date:

-Any prior documented incidents by the aggres sor? □ Yes □ No

-If yes, have incidents involved same tar get or target

-group previously? □Yes □ No

-Any previous incidents with findings of BULLYING,

-RETALIATION? □ Yes □ No

 Summary of Investigation: